habibahmad302/Coy-Chatbot/README.md

 4. Set Up Environment Variables:

-   Create a `.env` file in the backend folder and set the necessary environment variables.
+   Create a `.env` file in the main folder coy chatbot and set the necessary environment variables.
 You can use the provided `.env.example` file as a reference:

    ```plaintext
    APP_URL="http://localhost:3000"